Blogs

 This ultimate guide to Hvar covers all you need to know about planning your trip, from details on how to get there to the must-see landmarks that await…

-Where is Hvar, exactly?
+Where is Hvar, Exactly?

 Hvar strings through the middle of the Dalmatian Islands.
 To the north is the beach mecca of Brac, to the south the winelands and wooded hills of Korcula.
 If all that sounds like Hvar is in just about the perfect location for island hopping, then that's because it is!
 In fact, it's the yachting capital of Croatia, drawing up to 20,000 people on cross-island itineraries every day in the peak season.
 The nearest major mainland port is Drvenik, but most non-sailing travellers will come in via ferries out of Split (more on those later).

-When to visit Hvar?
+When to Visit Hvar?

 The scent of blooming lavender in the Hvar hills heralds the start of the spring, and, by extension, the main tourist season on the island.
 It begins around late April, with the hotels and the champagne cocktail bars on Hvar Town marina finally coming to life again after a long winter hibernation.
 The first few weeks of May see a trickle of visitors drawn by sunny days where temperatures hit around 22-23 degrees.
 June is when things really start in earnest.
 We'd say that this is the best time to come to Hvar if you're keen to get stuck into the party scene.
 Mercury highs are around the 27-28 mark and all the best clubs and beach bars – from Hula Hula to Kiva – are positively pumping.
 That vibe carries on until the end of August.
 After that, the autumn months prove a touch better for romantic travellers and those eager to avoid the crowds.
 There tends to be sunbathing-worthy weather until around halfway through October.

-The top things to see and do in Hvar
+The Top Things to See and Do in Hvar

 Hvar is Croatia's answer to Mykonos and Ibiza.
 AKA – it's the good-time isle of the Adriatic Sea; a place to let your hair down, glug crisp white wines, people watch on the marina, and party until sunup.
 But there's also some history and adventure in the mix.
 Check it out…

 Hvar has garnered a reputation for being Croatia's most hedonistic summer destination.
 It's basically one long party from the start of May to the season close at the end of August.
 What we love is that there's a pretty fun mix of people.
-Yes, you get the Gucci-clad jet setters, but you also get the youthful backpackers and the experience-hungry yachters (coughuscough).
+Yes, you get the Gucci-clad jet setters, but you also get the youthful backpackers and the experience-hungry yachters (cough_us_cough).

 There's no shortage of places to grab a drink and dance the night away, but no first-time visitors should miss Kiva Bar (a wild drinkery that spills into a narrow alleyway) and Hula Hula (a pumping DJ spot right by the beach with some of the most spectacular sunsets around!).